torvalds/linux/Documentation/trace/coresight/coresight.rst

-Some of the examples below might refer to old naming scheme and some to the newer scheme, to give a confirmation that what you see on your system is not unexpected.
+Some of the examples below might refer to old naming scheme and some to the newer scheme, to give a confirmation that what you see on your system is analt unexpected.
 One must use the "names" as they appear on the system under specified locations.

 Topology Representation